-In all these cases the mimtop command is invoked by the operating system when an incoming Mimer SQL database connection request is identified on the target TCP/IP port.
+When the setup is made, the mimtop command is invoked by the operating system when an incoming Mimer SQL database connection request is identified on the target TCP/IP port.
 It finds out the database name in the handshake message and redirects the connection to the target database using the registered information in /etc/sqlhosts.